MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/change-management-set-ground-rules.md

 ms.topic: conceptual
 ---

-# Set the ground rules for the Dynamics 365 implementation project
+# Set the ground rules for Dynamics 365 implementation projects

 During the Implement phase of an implementation project, several project processes govern all activities.
 The processes are defined in the methodology and approach.